Hinterkaifeck murders: Inconsistencies

 In the inspection record of the court commission, it was noted that the victims were probably drawn to the barn by noises from the restless animals.
 This theory may not be plausible however, as investigators discovered that noise from the barn could not be heard from the house.

 At 3:00 a.m. on 1 April, on the night of the murders, a farmer named Simon Reißländer, travelling to his home near Brunnen, saw two mysterious figures standing at the edge of the forest near Hinterkaifeck.
 When the strangers saw him, they turned around so that their faces could not be seen.
 The following night, an artisan named Michael Plöckl happened to pass by Hinterkaifeck, where he observed smoke indicating that the oven was being heated.
 An unidentified occupant of the house approached Plöckl and blinded his vision with a lantern, whereupon he hastily continued on his way.
 Plöckl also noticed that the smoke had a revolting smell.
 This report was not investigated, and no examination of the oven was conducted to determine what might have been burned inside.

 In May 1927, a stranger was said to have stopped a resident of Waidhofen at midnight, asked him questions about the murders, then loudly identified himself as the murderer before running into a forest.
 The stranger was never identified.

 Suspects

 Karl Gabriel

-Karl Gabriel, Viktoria's husband, was reportedly killed in action while fighting in France; however, his body was never recovered.
+Karl Gabriel, Viktoria's husband, was reportedly killed in action while fighting in France.
+However, his body was never recovered.
 After the murders, speculation arose as to whether Karl had in fact died in the war.
 After the end of the Second World War, war captives from the Schrobenhausen region who were released prematurely from Soviet captivity claimed that they had been sent home by a German-speaking Soviet officer who claimed to be the Hinterkaifeck murderer.
 However, some of the men later revised their statements, diminishing their credibility.
-Some theorized that the officer might have been Gabriel, due reports that Gabriel had been seen after his reported death testified and had divulged a desire to relocate to the Soviet Union.
+Some theorized that the officer might have been Gabriel, due to reports that Gabriel had been seen after his reported death and had divulged a desire to relocate to the Soviet Union.
 Josef Bichler and Nikolaus Haas, two soldiers who served with Gabriel and survived the war, reported having positively identified his body in the field.